Being color blind presents some challenges to pilots hoping to obtain a medical certificate and be permitted to fly.

 If you are hoping to join the military as a pilot, unfortunately, you will be unable to do so.

-FAA Approved & Alternate Pilot Color Blind Tests
+FAA Approved & Alternate Color Blind Tests for Pilots

 For pilots who are color blind, the most common type of color deficiency is red-green.
 Blue-yellow and complete color blindness also exist, though they are much less common.
 Similar to short and far-sightedness, color blindness exists on a spectrum.